Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Suppose you own a local clothing brand.
 Your manufacturing facility is small, everything is handmade, and you don't plan to expand much in the future.
 Then you can quickly launch a small online store using a no-code solution.

 However, you should keep in mind that such platforms will usually charge you a certain amount for transactions in addition to the fee for using the platform.

-As an example of a no-code platform-based website is the Freshly blog, transferred from CMS WordPress to no-code Webflow.
+An example of a no-code platform-based website is the Freshly blog, transferred from CMS WordPress to no-code Webflow.
 The migration goal was to provide maximum control to their marketing and design departments.

 Selecting a headless CMS or a no-code tool depends on the features of your project and its requirements.

 Headless CMSs and website builders cannot be called direct competitors.
 The first ones have flexible functionality and broad settings, the second ones do not require any special skills and allow you to start working on your project as soon as possible.
 If you have a small or medium-sized business and aim to develop a simple project, you can start with a no-code solution and later move on to a more advanced and scalable platform, such as a headless CMS.

 In some cases, a company needs to develop a complex project designed for a broad audience, using third-party solutions and involving a lot of specialists (developers, designers, and so on).
 In this scenario, it is advisable to initially build a site on a headless CMS to avoid the migration expenses in the future.